 shows you what it has found.
 Many of the results are abstracts of

 articles from the Burlington Standard Press.
-To read the whole article,
+To read the whole

-microfilm files.
+up in their microfilm files.

 Many thanks to Elaine Burke for providing copies of the following